Social media by the numbers.

 Social Video Statistics

-- By 2020, nearly 1 million minutes of video will cross the internet every second.
+- In 2020, nearly 1 million minutes of video crossed the internet every second.

 - 5 billion videos are watched every day on YouTube.

 - By 2022, online videos will make up more than 82% of all consumer internet traffic – 15 times higher than it was in 2017.

 - 85% of businesses utilize video as a marketing tool.

 - Six out of 10 people prefer watching online videos to television.

 - Video is on track to account for nearly 80% of mobile data traffic by 2022.